There aren't many tasks that are as thankless in SEO as a website migration or replatform.

 You've got everything to lose and usually not too much to gain.

-It is also labour intensive, it requires little to no creativity, and by the end of it, you'll be booking yourself an appointment at Specsavers because you've stared so hard at a spreadsheet.
+It is also labour intensive, it requires little to no creativity, and by the end of it, you'll be booking yourself an appointment at Specsavers because you've been staring so hard at spreadsheets.

 If you get a site replatform wrong, then the arse tends to fall out of the performance of a site.

 So with that said get your spectacles at the ready because we're going to walk you through how to do a replatform.